jansdhillon/landscape-demo/README.md

 ## Script Execution

-[./example.sh](example.sh) was added to Landscape, along with a script profile which makes it execute on the Landscape Client instances on a set interval.
+[./example.sh](example.sh) was added to Landscape Server, along with a script profile which makes it execute on the Landscape Client instances upon being registered.

-Additionally, in the [Activities tab](https://landscape.example.com/new_dashboard/activities), you can see that it was executed upon the Landscape Client instance being registered.
+Additionally, in the [Activities tab](https://landscape.example.com/new_dashboard/activities), you can see that it ran on the Landscape Client instances.

-After the script has finished running, we can verify the script ran by SSH'ing into the Landscape Client unit:
+After the script has finished running, we can also verify this using the following:

 ```bash
 lxc exec vulnerable -- bash -c "sudo cat /root/hello.txt"